“Discipleship is not an offer that man makes to Christ.” —Dietrich Bonhoeffer

 We could be in a situation where we are about to be killed – the worst possible scenario – and still our identity remains.
 Christianity is the only one with a God who was there, in line to be executed, too.

-Dietrich Bonhoeffer taught this through his writing, his life, and – mostly – his death.
-He was stripped naked and hung at a concentration camp along with five others in the spring of 1945.
+Dietrich Bonhoeffer taught this through his writing, his life, and his death.
+He was stripped naked and hanged at a concentration camp along with five others in the spring of 1945.
 He was 39 years old and engaged to be married.
 A witness of the execution wrote:

 “I saw Pastor Bonhoeffer... kneeling on the floor praying fervently to God.
 I was most deeply moved by the way this lovable man prayed, so devout and so certain that God heard his prayer.
 At the place of execution, he again said a short prayer and then climbed the few steps to the gallows, brave and composed.
 His death ensued after a few seconds.
 In the almost fifty years that I worked as a doctor, I have hardly ever seen a man die so entirely submissive to the will of God.”
 (Bethge, Eberhard)

-But mostly it means dying to our old source of identity – even good ones – be it daughter, brother, husband, mother, doctor, business owner, schoolteacher, or respected member or society in any capacity.
+But mostly it means dying to our old source of identity – even good ones – be it daughter, brother, husband, mother, program manager, business owner, teacher, or respected member of society in any capacity.

 In Christ, we’re called to hate our other identities in comparison to Him.
 In taking on a new identity in Christ, “I live, but no longer I, but Christ liveth in me” (Gal 2:20).

-Christian identity is the only identity immune to intelligence, physical capability, attractiveness, human approval, suffering, and death itself.
+Christian identity is the only identity immune to intelligence, physical capability, attractiveness, human approval, suffering, and death.
+For those in Christ, we are all equal — the Olympic athlete and the cripple, the CEO and the homeless beggar.
+No one is better than another.

 When we experience failure and are tempted to view ourselves as inferior to others, we can be encouraged by our new identity as a beloved son or daughter of the King.

-When we experience success and are tempted to view ourselves as superior to others, we can be humbled by our new identity that is equally shared by every Christian.
-As Bonhoeffer says, “Judging others makes us blind… By judging others we blind ourselves to our own evil and to the grace which others are just as entitled to as we are.”
+When we experience success and are tempted to view ourselves as superior to others, we can be humbled by our new identity, which is equally shared by every Christian, and the grace that others are equally as entitled to as we are.

-Once again, Christian identity is the great equalizer.
-Christ’s death and resurrection are for anyone who accepts it, irrespective of race, age, position, or religious background.
+Once again, Christian identity is the ultimate equalizer.
+Christ’s death and resurrection are for anyone who accepts them, irrespective of race, age, position, or religious background.
 It completely eliminates superiority and inferiority complexes at once.

-I didn’t understand Fight Club well, but I do remember it’s a movie about identity.
-It seems to speak to anyone who has experienced the inevitable disappointment that results from placing their identity in a horizontal object like a family name, a spouse, a career, or even worse, from within, as western culture encourages.
+I didn’t understand Fight Club well.
+It’s been years since I watched it, but I do remember it is primarily a movie about identity.
+It seems to speak to anyone who has experienced the inevitable disappointment of placing their identity in a horizontal object like a family name, a spouse, a career, or even worse, from within, as Western culture encourages.

-It’s the ultimate paradoxical invitation that is available to anyone: die to the old, which will die anyways, and live in the new, which can never be taken away.
+It’s the ultimate paradoxical invitation that is available to anyone: die to the old, which will die anyway, and live in the new, which can never be taken away.

 At Columbus Naturopathic Medicine, we provide faith-based care to help you experience God’s design for meaning, purpose, and connection.
-If you are interested in working with Dr. Leah Gusching, you can learn more and schedule an appointment by clicking the link below.
+If you are interested in working with Dr. Leah Gusching, you can learn more and schedule an appointment.

 Next